St Davids: Medieval pilgrim site

-The ecclesiastical settlement would become known as Tyddewi (House of David) and was a famous centre of pilgrimage early in its history, attracting both foreign pilgrims of status and numerous Viking attacks by the ninth century.
+The monastery would become known as Tyddewi (House of David) and was a famous centre of pilgrimage early in its history, attracting both foreign pilgrims of status and numerous Viking attacks by the ninth century.
 Its scholastic community was also famous throughout the Celtic world and in Anglo-Saxon England.
 When Alfred the Great wanted to establish a centre of learning at his court, he requested Asserius Menevensis, (Asser of St Davids) to join them.
 At that time, Asser had lived all his life at St Davids, being raised, tonsured, trained and ordained there.
 Yet Alfred's desire to secure his service was such that he acquiesced to a number of delays and requests before finally agreeing that Asser could split his time between Alfred's court and St David's.

-The cult of Saint David was actively encouraged by the Cathedral's pre-Norman Bishops, especially Sulien and Rhigyfarch, who would write Vita sancti Davidis episcopi, the standard Vita of the saint.
+The cult of Saint David was actively encouraged by the cathedral's pre-Norman Bishops, especially Sulien and Rhigyfarch, who would write Vita sancti Davidis episcopi, the standard Vita of the saint.

 As the Normans advanced into Pembrokeshire, the city became a marcher borough, and the new hundred was named "Dewisland".
 The cathedral was rebuilt during the Norman era and much of the earliest sections that are still extant, date back to the twelfth century.
 However, it is thought that this cathedral would have followed the layout of medieval structure and it continued to host its many ancient relics, including the remains of David.

-At its height, the city was visited by many pilgrims, including noblemen and kings such as William the Conqueror in 1077, Henry II in 1171, and Edward I and Queen Eleanor in 1284.
+At its height, the city was visited by many pilgrims, including noblemen and kings such as William the Conqueror in 1081, Henry II in 1171, and Edward I and Queen Eleanor in 1284.
 Pope Calixtus II decreed that two pilgrimages to St Davids were equivalent to one to Rome ("Roma semel quantum dat bis Menevia tantum").
+The monastery became a Cathedral in the twelfth Century.
 This allowed a vast income to be raised from visiting pilgrims in the Middle Ages.